 In spite of striking commonalities, and through methods that took into account the different developmental rates between the two species, we identified important differences in the developmental timing of infant social expressiveness and of maternal responsiveness between the two groups.
-Although, in line with previous evidence, our results showed an overall increase over time in the expression of infant social behaviours and in maternal in both the humans9,23 and the monkeys, they also revealed a significant difference in the development of social interactions between the two groups.
-Thus, whereas in the rhesus macaque the percentage of time spent in visual engagement with their mother as well as the percentage of social vs. non-social behaviours was remarkably high from the first week, in the human group of infants, visual attention to mothers was very low in the first three weeks and rapidly increased thereafter (Fig. 1a).
-This result is in line with previous studies showing that in Western middle-class populations, the percentage of time spent in mutual gaze between mother and infants increases across the first three months17,21 as a result of 21,32infant increased alertness and social expressiveness.
-Similarly, the appearance of infant social signals in the human group started only from five weeks (Fig. 1b), albeit rapidly increasing over time and reaching, at around 2 months, a rate similar to the one found in the rhesus macaques at 2 weeks.
+Thus, while our human sample results showed an overall increase over time in the expression of infant social behaviours and in maternal responsiveness, in line with previous studies on Western samples9,23, no such changes across time were identified in the rhesus macaque group.
+This difference reflected the fact that, whereas in the rhesus macaque infants both the percentage of time spent in visual engagement and the percentage of social vs. non-social behaviours was remarkably high from the first week, in the human group of infants, visual attention to mothers was very low in the first three weeks and rapidly increased thereafter (Fig. 1a).
+This result is in line with previous studies showing that in Western middle-class populations, the percentage of time spent in mutual gaze between mother and infants increases across the first three months17,21 as a result of maternal encouragement of face-to-face episodes during distal interactions21,32.
+Similarly, the appearance of infant social signals in the human group in our study started only from five weeks (Fig. 1b), albeit rapidly increasing over time and reaching, at around 2 months, a rate similar to the one found in the rhesus macaques at 2 weeks.
 This result is consistent with previous cross-cultural studies conducted in the first three months.
-These show that in cultures where infant social smiles and vocalisations are responded to, and therefore promoted, the emergence of these behaviours happens earlier and at an increased rate and duration; conversely, in cultural contexts where face-to-face contact is reduced and responding to these social behaviours is not prioritised, they emerge later and there no change in their duration with age17,22,60,61.
-It is worth noting that although researchers have characterised such findings purely in terms of ‘cultural’ differences, 17,62,63they might be more appropriately explained in terms of other contextual factors (i.e. mothers’ level of education).
-Indeed, several studies have shown that increased maternal education and socio-economic status affect families’ socialization goals and parenting, promoting the more autonomy and independence-related practices typical of Western middle-class populations17,62,63.
-Accordingly, further studies on early social interactions where maternal education and socio-economic statusa are investigated both within and across cultures are needed in order to disentangle the specific contribution of cultural values vs. other contextual factors.
+These show that in cultures where infant social smiles and vocalisations are responded to, and therefore promoted, the expression of these behaviours increases in rate and duration from 2 to 3 months of age; conversely, in cultural contexts where proximal forms of communication are more prevalent (e.g., touch), face-to-face contact is reduced and responding to these infant social behaviours is not prioritised there is, correspondingly, no change in their duration and frequency across age17,22,60,61.
+It is worth noting that although researchers have characterised such findings purely in terms of ‘cultural’ differences, other contextual factors (i.e. maternal level of education) might also contribute to such differences in socialisation practices 17,62,63.
+17,62,63Accordingly, further studies on early social interactions should investigate how contextual factors such as maternal education and socio-economic status can affect socialisation goals both within and across cultures.